letebrhan/mwc3-2024-django-workshop/README.md

     python manage.py migrate
     ```

 12. The migration process will take python code and use it to generate a database for us.
-The database will be a SQLite database, which is a simple file based database located in the root of our project called `db.sqlite`.
+The database will be a simple SQLite, file based database, located in the root of our project called `db.sqlite`.

 ## Open The Project Code And Set Up AdminLTE2-PDQ